phanumat/Documentation/getting-started/first-smartapp.rst

 .. image:: ../img/getting-started/first-smartapp/editor-buttons.png

 Save
-    This button saves your SmartApp in the SmartThings cloud.
+    This button saves your SmartApp in the PEA HiVE cloud.

 Publish
-    This allows you to publish your SmartApp for yourself, so you may install it in your SmartThings mobile app, as well as to submit it to the SmartThings team for publication into the SmartThings catalog.
+    This allows you to publish your SmartApp for yourself, so you may install it in your PEA HiVE mobile app, as well as to submit it to the PEA HiVE team for publication into the PEA HiVE catalog.

 IDE Settings
     Here you can make changes to personalize the editor to your liking.